Jordan1819/Pokemon-Web-Application/README.md

 # Overview

-This project is a web application/ web page that allows the user to generate a random Pokémon team.
+This project is a web application/ web page that is accessible through Node.js that allows the user to generate a random Pokémon team.
 This is done via JavaScript and involves creating a function that fetches and awaits the conversion of a txt file to json and then filtering and randomizing the results that are displayed to the user.

 The user can test this application by initiating a test server through whatever text editor they are using or through github pages.